 If you take some of these hiking tips and advice into consideration, you will be thoroughly prepared for the next time that you hit the trail!

-We hope that you enjoyed this guide and if you’re interested in taking a self-guided hiking tour in Ireland, Scotland, England, Wales or on the Camino, check out our website for further information.
+We hope that you enjoyed this guide to hiking tips and advice.
+If you’re interested in taking a self-guided hiking tour in Ireland, Scotland, England, Wales or on the Camino, check out our selection of the best hiking tours to take.